NVRM0R/Cholecystitis/README.md

 Microservice has several actuator's open endpoints to check CPU and environment status.

 ## Database
-As an RDBMS PostgreSQL is choosen.
+As an RDBMS PostgreSQL is chosen.
 The focus in this project was made on microservices, thus DB is represented by signle table with all records in it. \
-Table containis following filed about patient (base):
+Table contains following filed about patient (base):

 1. RecordID;
 2. PatientID;